Sourudra/Licence-Plate-Recognition-with-YOLO-V8-and-Easy-OCR/README.md

 ---

 ## **Why YOLOv8 and EasyOCR?**
-**YOLOv8** is a state-of-the-art object detection model known for its speed and accuracy, making it ideal for real-time license plate detection. **EasyOCR**, on the other hand, specializes in text recognition, providing reliable results for reading the alphanumeric characters on license plates.
+**YOLOv8** is a state-of-the-art object detection model known for its speed and accuracy, making it ideal for real-time license plate detection.
+Here YOLOv8 is fine tuned so that it can detect Licence Plate. **EasyOCR**, on the other hand, specializes in text recognition, providing reliable results for reading the alphanumeric characters on license plates.

 ---